otaviolsantana/solvate/manual/2nd_MDRUN.md

         mdrun simbox.gro -npt -prs 1.0 -tmp 298.15 -tot 1.0

-   In the equilibration steps, the trajectory is saved every 100 steps (in a `.trr` file), in order to save disk space.
-To evaluate the balance, the properties obtained in the simulation with the DATAS module are analyzed using the following command:
+   The equilibration steps involve saving the trajectory every 100 steps (in a `.trr` file) to conserve disk space.
+To assess the equilibrium, the properties acquired during the simulation can be analyzed using the DATAS module with the following command:

         datas simbox.log

+   Properties such as pressure (in this case NPT), temperature, density, and potential energy are evaluated graphically and statistically (descriptive statistics include the calculation of standard error, standard deviation and drift of properties; RMSD and RDF analysis are also available).

    After achieving equilibration, the production step can proceed.
-In this step, the trajectory is saved at each step of the simulation (in an .xtc file).
+In this step, the trajectory is saved at each step of the simulation (in an `.xtc` file).
 Production is run with the following command:

         mdrun simbox.gro -prd -prs 1.0 -tmp 298.15 -tot 5.0